 It’s the end of August?
 Where did the time go?
 Hopefully some of it went to just you!
 Whether you could read more, stay up later, got together with friends or family or just lounged or moved more, whatever you put your summer into I hope it was beautiful, restful, love filled, moving, enlightening, comfortable or all shook up in all of the above ways.
 Let’s pick up that shaker, pour it into something smart and toast.
 To Summer, to extra time even it’s it just a little bit, in reverence to nature, to recognize and rejoice, to getting outside, to longer spans of sunlight, to less traffic or more traffic if you live in a resort area, to trees that “touch your eyes green”, to all of the sights, sounds, smells, tastes and feelings that are summer, we toast you and we thank you.

-During these last days of summer, first days of school and in anticipation of the most colorful time year, may your “eyes be touched green”, and your lives be layered with all sorts of color and wonderfulness, (oh, and don’t forget to rock your wrists).
+During these last days of summer, first days of school and in anticipation of the most colorful time year, may your “eyes be touched green”, and your lives be layered with all sorts of color and wonderfulness.

 Don’t forget to check us out on Instagram at Gracie’s Tribe or like us on Facebook

 What a wonderful word, “frippery”.
-Some might consider frippery an old fashioned term and its definitions as having negative connotations but I see it more as a delightful way of describing the essence of Gracie’s Tribe bracelets.
+What a delightful way to describe the our bracelets and other jewelry.
 We take something that was once loved and well used and reimagine into a fun, perhaps a bit unnecessary or frivolous, at times “a little too elegant”, if there is such a thing and always ready to add more of or mix and match with other favorite frippery.
 We love that with age comes the intrinsic goodness of imperfection.
 A little wear here, a bit of tarnish there we believe these nuances are the lasting aspects of beauty.
-I like to think that Gracie’s Tribe bracelets are “profound frippery”.
-Behind each bracelet is our mission to “rock it forward”.
-One hundred percent of the profit from the sale of a Gracie’s Tribe bracelet goes to The Project Grace Foundation.
-The Project Grace Foundation donates these profits to other organizations working to advance, enrich and otherwise nourish the lives of individuals rocking intellectual and neuro-developmental differences.
-So, won’t you join us in rocking one or more of our always interesting, ever passionate, Gracie’s Tribe bracelets?
+I like to think that our bracelets are “profound frippery”.
+Behind each bracelet is our mission to “pay it forward”.
+One hundred percent of the profit from the sale of our jewelry goes to The Project Grace Foundation.
+The Project Grace Foundation donates these profits to other organizations working to advance, enrich and otherwise nourish the lives of individuals rocking intellectual or developmental disabilities.
+So, won’t you join us in rocking one or more of our always interesting, ever passionate, bracelets?
 Love, rocks, and rescued regalia, the stuff that Profound Frippery is made of.

 Celebrate wristivus festivus!!!

 Do you prefer the quiet single, the short stack of three, the full stack of five?
 Or are you a double wrister, a mixed wrister adding to your other favorite jewelry pieces or the all out seven or more, go big or go home wrister?
-Any way you rock ’em we love to see you enjoying your Project Grace bracelets.
+Any way you rock ’em we love to see you enjoying your Marth ‘n Grace bracelets.
 Thank you Gracie’s Tribe members for supporting our mission and making the world a more beautiful, positive place for us all.
 Check out some of the fabulous wrists we’ve spotted and feel free to send photos for us to share of how you rock your wrist.
-Rockin’ it forward, MG
+Rockin’ it forward, M ‘n G